-You can also use the Check Now button to force the software to check for available updates, and immediately display a notification if any are found.
+You can also use the Check Now button to force the software to check for available updates, and immediately display a notification.

-1.4 Tutorial and Sample Files
+2.3 Tutorial and Sample Files

-Chenomx NMR Suite includes a simple tutorial designed to introduce you to the software.
-This tutorial is available as a PDF document, and it comes with a small collection of sample files that you'll use as you work through each section of the document.
+The Chenomx NMR Suite simple introduction tutorial is available as a PDF document, and it comes with a small collection of sample files that you'll use as you work through the document.